Linux OS Install!

 We typically learn a software program to do a task (any task) on one OS, and then find the learning curve too sharp on another OS, and thus, will respond to the frustration, by critiquing the unfamiliar programs.
 I read this frustration everywhere, but it's not justified; the simpleton is slow to change.
 Even when Windows XP users jumped over to Windows, most had the same problems, via the dreaded learning curve.
 But I found free and open–source software packages easy to learn.
 And then there's gaming; a rapidly advancing side of the PC/laptop world!

 Regardless of your Linux OS choice, you really do not want to use a partition for personal content; everything on one large single hard drive, partitioned.
 All techs have known for a long time, the technical certainty that the more partitions on a single drive, the slower the drive; the goal therefore, is as few partitions on one drive as possible.
-That is why a dual–boot will create further problems in the overall performance arena.
-Never fully trust gauges; only be concerned with real world results, such as how long it takes to download something, or to transfer from one drive to another.

 Run the OS exclusively from a smaller fast internal drive that runs just the OS, so that ransomware (etc) cannot lock you out of your content, or otherwise infect it or destroy it, and always use uBlock Origin, which is an important front line of online defense.
 Hardware can also fail, causing a loss of data, regardless of the OS brand.
 By copying files to be worked on (video, audio, pic, office, cad, etc), onto the main SSD, if anything (that can go wrong) goes wrong, you only lose updates, not the whole file.
 Every business should have all their data backed up regularly onto a Linux based (air gap) PC or server.